 We regard Achmea's liquidity as adequate, mainly stemming from its premium income and liquid assets.
 The group is able to generate recurring cash flows from operations and we do not have any refinancing concerns.
 Achmea maintains committed and uncommitted credit facilities at the group level at several international banks.
-Since 2019, Achmea has had undrawn committed credit facilities of €1 billion, which are valid until 2024 with an option to extend to 2026.
+Since 2019, Achmea has had undrawn committed credit facilities of €1 billion, which are valid until 2026.